jayanthkoushik/corgy/docs/corgy.md

 **Sequence**
-`collections.abc.Sequence` can be used to specify that an argument accepts multiple space-separated values. `typing.Sequence` can also be used, but is not recommended as it is deprecated since Python 3.9.
+`collections.abc.Sequence` can be used to specify that an argument accepts multiple space-separated values.
+On Python versions below 3.9, `typing.Sequence` must be used instead.

 There are a few different ways to use `Sequence`, each resulting in different conditions for the parser.
 The simplest case is a plain sequence: